montagejs/montagejs.org/docs/getting-started.md

 This tutorial will show you how to assemble a simple MontageJS application.
 The goal is to quickly familiarize you with the basic building blocks of Montage.
 It should take no more than fifteen minutes for you to complete.
 To make the most of this tutorial, you should have a basic understanding of HTML, CSS, and JavaScript and some familiarity with working in a command-line environment.

+>**Note**: If you are unfamiliar with the common convention to denote the command line, note that a leading dollar sign ($) indicates that what follows is a command to be run; it is not part of the command.
+In other words, do not type the leading dollar sign at the beginning of a command line when following the instructions in this document.

 ##Set Up MontageJS Development
 MontageJS application development is divided into a development (creating the app) and a production (compiling the app) process, each has its own tools and requirements.
 For the development process (which is the focus of this tutorial) you need: